ThePhD/sol2/docs/source/threading.rst

 Assume any access or any call on Lua affects the whole ``sol::state``/``lua_State*`` (because it does, in a fair bit of cases).
 Therefore, every call to a state should be blocked off in C++ with some kind of access control (when you're working with multiple C++ threads).
 When you start hitting the same state from multiple threads, race conditions (data or instruction) can happen.

-Individual Lua coroutines might be able to run on separate C++-created threads without tanking the state utterly, since each Lua coroutine has the capability to run on an independent Lua execution stack (Lua confusingly calls it a ``thread`` in the C API, but it really just means a separate execution stack) as well as some other associated bits and pieces that won't quite interfere with the global state.

 To handle multithreaded environments, it is encouraged to either spawn a Lua state (``sol::state``) for each thread you are working with and keep inter-state communication to synchronized serialization points.
-This means that 3 C++ threads should each have their own Lua state, and access between them should be controlled using some kind of synchronized C++ mechanism (actual transfer between states must be done by serializing the value into C++ and then re-pushing it into the other state).
+This means that 3 C++ threads should have 3 Lua states, and access between them should be controlled using some kind of synchronized C++ mechanism (actual transfer between states must be done by serializing the value into C++ and then re-pushing it into the other state).

+`Here is an example of a processor that explicitly serializes`_ Lua returns into C++ values, and Lua functions into state-transferrable byte code to do work.

 Using coroutines and Lua's threads might also buy you some concurrency and parallelism (**unconfirmed and likely untrue, do not gamble on this**), but remember that Lua's 'threading' technique is ultimately cooperative and requires explicit yielding and resuming (simplified as function calls for :doc:`sol::coroutine<api/coroutine>`).